fierceoj/ShonyDanza/ip_lists/README.md

-This is an empty directory where IP results will be saved.
+This is an empty directory where IP results will be saved when running the tool.